 So much babka…not that too much babka is a bad thing. 😀

 But as discussed, ever since my husband’s heart attack, my food focus has been on learning to make vegan/vegetarian dishes he will eat.
-(Because unlike me he doesn’t consider a bowl of stir fried veggies or a smoothie a meal).

 And those have so. much. prep-work.
 So.
 Much.

 Part of that is my fault.

 While I’m quite lazy 😛 when I take on something I tend not to go halfway.

 We aren’t looking to lose weight and stop eating this way kind of thing.

 This is what he have chosen for his heart and our health.

 So of course I want to do all the crazy things…like learn to make Artisan Nut Cheese.

 And luckily I live in the Seattle area where these products are available…but I still want to learn to make my own.